unitreerobotics/unitree_ros/README.md

 First you have to run the `real_launch` under root account:
 ```
 sudo su
-source ~/catkin_ws/devel/setup.bash
+source /home/yourUserName/catkin_ws/devel/setup.bash
 roslaunch unitree_legged_real real.launch rname:=a1 ctrl_level:=highlevel firmwork:=3_2
 ```
+Please watchout that the `/home/yourUserName` means the home directory of yourself.
 These commands will launch a LCM server.
 The `rname` means robot name, which can be `a1` or `aliengo`(case does not matter), and the default value is `a1`.
 And the `ctrl_level` means the control level, which can be `lowlevel` or `highlevel`(case does not matter), and the default value is `highlevel`.
 Under the low level, you can control the joints directly.
 And under the high level, you can control the robot to move or change its pose.
 The `firmwork` means the firmwork version of the robot.
 The default value is `3_2` Now all the A1's firmwork version is `3_2`, and most Aliengo's firmwork version is `3_1`.(will update in the future)

 To do so, you need to run the controller in another terminal(also under root account):
 ```